CodeT33/ModularPhysicsEngine/DPL_Documentation.md

 THEN OUTPUT <variable1>, <variable2>, ...
 VIA Display;
 ```

-Note that there is a semicolon at the end of an output-event.
+Note that there is a semicolon at the end of an OUTPUT-event.
 Written DPL-code only executes after this semicolon is written and enter is pressed.

 ## DPL Examples